Kicking My Feet: Background

-Upon release, Ruel said "There's no perfect message that I want to give anyone, because anyone can interpret something the way they want to.
+On the album release day, Ruel said to Cosmopolitan: "There's no perfect message that I want to give anyone, because anyone can interpret something the way they want to.
 But on each song, I'm clearly trying to make you feel something, and I just hope it heightens that emotion on each one."

 Composition

 The album contains eleven-tracks, and includes contributions from producers Julian Bunetta, Joel Little, Mark Schick, Ammo, M-Phazes, Leroy Clampitt, Dan Wilson, and Elias Danielsen.